 - Paper to use for a large painting surface

-Plastic Easter eggs typically come with holes, but check any eggs you buy to make be sure that they do.
+Plastic Easter eggs typically come with holes.
+But check any eggs you buy to make be sure that they do.
 Otherwise you can just drill a hole or two in your plastic eggs.

 The tempera paint will need to be watered down to make this activity work.
 You will want a runny consistency.
 Plus, you are stretching your paint by adding the water.
 I love this trick for process art projects since we are focusing on the experience and not the end result.

-I used easel paper for our painting surface.
+We used easel paper for our painting surface.
 Any sort of paper would work.